veliovgroup/request-extra/README.md

 npm install --save request-libcurl
 ```

-__This is a server-only package.__ This package was created due to a lack of stability in the Node's `http`/`https` *ClientRequest* and simplicity in `fetch` modules.
-Since we've been looking for something tested by decades and generations, — our choice stopped on `libcurl`, later core library might be changed, but we would keep same API and idea about fast, sustainable and simple HTTP requests.
+__This is a server-only package.__ `request-libcurl` package was created due to a lack of stability in the Node's `http`/`https` *ClientRequest* and simplicity of `fetch` modules.
+Since we've been looking for something tested by decades and generations, — our choice stopped on `libcurl`.
+Hence `request-libcurl` package incorporates stability and performance of `libcurl` with simplicity of `request` API

 ## Main features

 - 👨‍💻 98% tests coverage + TDD (*only for http(s)*);
 - 👷‍♂️ Follow `request` API (*simplified*);
+- 🚀 Async/Await API + callback API
 - 📦 The single dependency on `node-libcurl` package;
 - ㊗️ IDNs support (*internationalized domain names*);
 - 🛡 Repeat (*built-in retries*) request on failed or broken connection;